Giannos-G/gavrielides_thesis/README.md

-# This is the GitHub Repository for my Thesis during my Undergaduate years at the National Tecnhical University of Athens
+# This is the GitHub Repository of my Thesis during my Undergaduate Student years at the National Tecnhical University of Athens